The Washburn Parallaxe (PXL20EWH-D) In Gloss White

 Resurrecting The Washburn Brand

-In 1987, Fretted Industries Inc changed the company name to Washburn International, opening manufacturing in 1991 for instruments that were…
+In 1987, Fretted Industries Inc. changed its name to Washburn International, opening manufacturing in 1991 for instruments that were…

 This placed the Washburn brand among the top 3 Guitar manufacturers worldwide, behind Fender and Gibson.